puppeteer/puppeteer/docs/api/puppeteer.page.setofflinemode.md

 # Page.setOfflineMode() method

-Sets the network connection to offline.

-It does not change the parameters used in [Page.emulateNetworkConditions()](./puppeteer.page.emulatenetworkconditions.md)

-#### Signature:
+### Signature:

 ```typescript
 class Page {
   abstract setOfflineMode(enabled: boolean): Promise<void>;
 }
 ```

+Sets the network connection to offline.

+It does not change the parameters used in [Page.emulateNetworkConditions()](./puppeteer.page.emulatenetworkconditions.md)

 ## Parameters